The Rite of Spring

 4. sprinkle the asparagus with the parmigiano reggiano

-5. place an egg in the center of the asparagus and drizzle with the butter that the eggs were cooked in, season with the pepper.
+5. place an egg in the center of the asparagus and drizzle with the butter that the

 Note: a poached egg also works very well with recipe, drizzle some melted butter over the egg.